LeriQ

 Eric Isaac Utere, known professionally as LeriQ, is a Nigerian record producer and songwriter.
-He is currently signed to Spaceship Records, through Spaceship Collective..
+He is currently signed to Spaceship Records, through Spaceship Collective.
 He achieved recognition for his work on Burna Boy's 2012 single Like To Party, and went on to produce the singer's debut album L.I.F.E (2013), and Twice as Tall (2020), which earned him an award at the 63rd Grammy ceremony.

 Early life and career

-LeriQ is the first born of a family of six boys, born in Rivers State but hails from Akwa Ibom State in the southern part of Nigeria.
-LeriQ Started producing at the age of 13, citing his love for art, his love for musical sounds and the influence of his Dad, a renowned stage designer and artist and his brothers, one a video director another a singer/dancer.
-LeriQ signed a deal with Sony Music Africa in July, 2015, and signed a production deal with Spaceship Records, through Spaceship Collective.
+LeriQ is the firstborn of a family of six boys, born in Rivers State but hails from Akwa Ibom State in the southern part of Nigeria.
+LeriQ Started producing at the age of 13, citing his love for art, his love for musical sounds and the influence of his Dad, a renowned stage designer and artist and his brothers, one a video director and another a singer/dancer.
+LeriQ signed a deal with Sony Music Africa in July 2015, and signed a production deal with Spaceship Records, through Spaceship Collective.